Should you equity-release?

 How much does equity release cost?

 For the lifetime mortgage equity release, the typical rate is about 5%, although some rates are under 3%.
-This is cheaper than rates have been for a number of years – yet still significantly higher than most standard mortgages.
+This is cheaper than rates have been for a number of years – yet still significantly higher than those for most standard mortgages.

 The eye-watering price-tag your estate would have to repay comes if you're not making monthly repayments to reduce the debt, so the interest compounds and compounds.